vkbo/novelWriter/docs/source/int_introduction.rst

 **Keep track of your plot elements**
    All notes in your project can be assigned a :term:`tag` that you can :term:`reference` from any other document or note.
-In fact, you can add a new tag under each heading of a note if you need to be able to reference specific sections.
+In fact, you can add a new tag under each heading of a note if you need to be able to reference specific sections of ot.

 **Get an overview of your plot elements**
    In the :guilabel:`Outline View` on the main window you can see an outline of all the chapters, scenes, and sections of your project.
 If they have any references in them, these are listed in additional columns.
-You can also add a synopsis to each document, which can be listed here as well.
+You can also add a synopsis to each chapter or scene, which can be listed here as well.
 You have the option to add or remove columns of information from this outline.
 A subset of the outline information is also available in the :guilabel:`Novel View` as an alternative view to the project tree.

 **Building your manuscript**
    Whether you want to assemble a manuscript, or export all your notes, or generate an outline of your chapters and scenes with a synopsis, you can use the :guilabel:`Build Manuscript` tool to do so.
 The tool lets you select what information you want to include in the generated document, and how it is formatted.
 You can send the result to a printer, a PDF, or to an Open Document file that can be opened by most office type word processors.
 You can also generate the result as HTML, or Markdown, both suitable for further conversion to other formats.